eosull/Portfolio-Project-2/README.md

 ![Home and Refresh Screenshot](/assets/readme-images/home-refresh-screenshot.png)

 ### Features for Future Implementation

 - Data sources
   - One idea for future implementation would be to source data from external sources, such as an API or an .xml file.
   - On this site all data is stored in tables on the index.html page which is not an efficient solution for larger data samples.
+- Definitions & Further Info
+  - In order to enhance the user experience it would be useful to provide definitions for statistics or further info on players using hover info boxes.

 ## Testing

 ### Goal Testing

+- __Users can easily understand data presented:__
+  - An overview of statistics from the tournament are presented first before displaying further detail
+  - Table elements are used to clearly compare players against one another
+  - Calculated statistics are provided in a statement to show usage
+- __User can easily navigate site and explore different sections:__
+  - The site contains links to individual statistic sections in the overview section
+  - A home button is always present allowing user to return to top of page whenever they wish
+  - A refresh button is also included to allow users to refresh the page and get rid of content they may have generated
+- __User can intuitively interact with elements on site that present further data:__
+  - All interactive elements are clearly labelled with their function
+  - Buttons and links are responsive so user knows they are able to interact

 ### Functionality Testing

 - Chrome Developer tools and Mozilla Firefox Web Developer Tools were used throughout the development of the site to test functionality, diagnose and solve issues with responsivness and assist with styling work.
 The console on developer tools was used to test and debug Javascript code during development of the site.
 - The site was tested on Chrome, Safari & Firefox using a Macbook pro and Safari & Google Chrome using an Iphone 8.